 Not Standard Makers

 One common misconception is that ANSI sets standards that are followed.
-The reality is, ANSI itself does not actually develop standards.
+The reality is, the organization itself does not actually develop standards.
 Instead, it has established a set of requirements used by other organizations to develop standards.
 ANSI then accredits other organizations that meet their requirements.

 Many people don't realize that ANSI is not a governmental organization, nor does it have any authority granted to them by a governmental organization.
 All its standards are completely voluntary, and if a company does not follow them, there can be no legal punishment from ANSI.

 The ANSI organization formed back in 1918.
 It began with six engineering societies and three government agencies.
-It was originally called the American Engineering Standards Committee (AESC), and then changed its name in 1928 to the American Standards Association (ASA).
-Then in 1966 it became the United States of America Standards Institute (USASI) and finally, in 1969, it arrived at its current name.
+It was originally called the American Engineering Standards Committee (AESC), which became the American Standards Association (ASA) in 1928.
+Then in 1966 it became the United States of America Standards Institute (USASI).
+Finally, in 1969, it arrived at its current name.